octo-technology/OpenTezos/docs/baking/baking_explained.md

 ---
 id: baking_explained
-title: How baking works ?
+title: How baking works?
 authors: Maxime Sallerin
 ---

-In this section we will discuss how baking works.
-The different actors of the mechanism as well as the technological solutions will be presented.
+In this section, we will discuss how baking works.
+The different actors of the mechanism and the technological solutions will be presented.

 ![](../../static/img/baking/baking_explained.svg)
 <small className="figure">FIGURE 1: How Baking Works?</small>